The Basic Concept Behind All Arithmo Puzzles

 The first way is a "straight" connection, where numbers are connected horizontally (all in the same row, as shown in picture 1), or vertically (all in the same column, as shown in picture 2).
 The second way is an "L" shaped variant, where connected numbers are not all in same row or same column, but they create an "L" in the grid (as shown in picture 3).

-The third way is the "triangle" connection, called Equa-T. This is when hexagons are being connected into a “T” shape (as shown in picture 4).
+The third way is the "triangle" connection, called Equa-T. This is when hexagons or rhombuses are being connected into a “T” shape (as shown in pictures 4 and 5).

 Grid size can vary from game to game, depending on different skill levels.
 The smallest grid size would be 2x2.
 The biggest would be 9x9.